 Physiology and Biochemistry

-The Department of Physiology and Biochemistry provides courses in biochemistry, physiology, neuroscience and nutrition give students a foundation for understanding human physiology and biochemistry as a basis for sound clinical management.
-They also introduce the role of nutrition and nutritional supplements in disease management and health promotion.
+The Department of Physiology and Biochemistry provides courses in biochemistry, physiology, neuroscience and nutrition.
+The information provides a foundation for understanding human physiology and biochemistry as a basis for sound clinical management.
+An introduction to the role of nutrition and nutritional supplements in disease management and health promotion is provided.

 Chiropractic Principles and Practice

-The Department of Chiropractic Principles and Practice provides curriculum on the history of manipulation to contemporary knowledge and research in chiropractic manipulative therapy.
-It includes the sociology of chiropractic, the legal and ethical aspects of practice, as well as practice development and management.
-All courses emphasize contemporary perspectives, the chiropractor’s unique approach to health care within the modern health care team, and the importance of ethical behaviour and professionalism.
+The Department of Chiropractic Principles and Practice provides curriculum on the history of manipulation, contemporary knowledge and research in the area of chiropractic manipulative therapy, as well as the sociology of chiropractic, the legal and ethical aspects of contemporary chiropractic practice, and practice development and management.
+The chiropractor’s unique approach to health care within the modern health care team is stressed.
+The importance of ethical behaviour and professionalism are emphasized.

-The Department of Diagnostic Imaging provides the academic and practical skills to produce and give diagnostic interpretation of radiographs.
+The Department of Diagnostic Imaging provides the academic and practical skills necessary for the production and diagnostic interpretation of radiographs and advanced imaging procedures.
 Radiation protection and radiobiology are stressed.
-Students are oriented to the role of diagnostic radiology in patient evaluations and its importance as it relates to chiropractic practice are presented.
+The role of diagnostic imaging in patient evaluations and its importance as it relates to chiropractic practice are presented.